JenJayme/new-employee-dir/README.md

 ![License](https://img.shields.io/github/license/jenjayme/employee-directory)
 <hr>

-This Employee Directory presents a table of employee photos and information for easy reference, taking advantage of React.js to render images and data quickly and beautifully.
-Users can sort on any column by clicking the column heading, filter by birthday month, and refresh data.
+This app was built for a Berkeley Coding Boot Camp assignment which required use of React and stateful components to build a table which allows users to filter and sort on at least one field.
+My Employee Directory presents an interactive table of employee photos and information featuring the cast of the hit comedy Parks and Recreation as seed data.
+Users can sort on any column by clicking the column heading, filter by birthday month, and click a button to refresh the data.

 <hr>